JonasJurczok/factorio-todo-list/README.md

 * Fixed a crash when editing a task (thanks Tarrke)

 ### 16.4.0
-* The button now only shows the first line of the task.
-Not everything.
+* The button now only shows the first line of the task, not everything.
 * Added russian translation (thanks TheMrEvgen)

 ### 16.2.0